pmadjidi/routes/README.md

 # routes
-test app

-clone the repo
+Clone the repo and to build:
 cd to routes directory
 go build
 create .env file in the routes directory with the content: